Chemotherapy for liver cancer

 The drugs you are most likely to have to treat liver cancer are

 Chemotherapy for liver cancer is still being tested, so you may be offered a drug or combination of drugs other than these.
-There is information about doxorubicin and cisplatin in the cancer drugs section.
+Click on the links above for information about doxorubicin and cisplatin, including their side effects.

 All chemotherapy has side effects.
 The exact side effects vary from drug to drug and from person to person.
 Some people have very few side effects and others have more.
 It is not possible for your doctor to predict in advance how the treatment will affect you.
 The most common side effects include